pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 **Q: Are indices not really powerful?**

 **A:** Yes!
 And they're also confusing to many users, even experienced developers.
-  It's fairly common to see pandas code with ``.reset_index`` scattered around every other line.
+  Often users are using ``.reset_index`` to avoid issues with indices and alignment.
   Such users would benefit from being able to not think about indices and alignment.
 Indices would be here to stay, and ``NoRowIndex`` would not be the default.